xspanger3770/GlobalQuake/CONTRIBUTING.md

 ### Making Pull Requests

-I recommend to contribute your enhancements and bug fixes by submitting pull requests:
+I recommend to contribute your enhancements and bug fixes by submitting pull requests against `develop` branch:

 1. Fork the repository.
 2. Create a new branch from the `develop` branch: `git checkout -b your-feature-branch develop`